 If you spend a lot of time on New Mexico’s highways, one of your worst fears is probably being involved in a multi-car pileup.
 We see these horrific crashes on the news and thank our lucky stars that it didn’t happen to us.
 However, if the terrible day comes when you find yourself in the middle of a 30-car pileup, and you need help determining who is responsible for your medical bills and lost wages, we are here for you.
-Our car accident legal team has decades of experience representing injured victims, and we will get to work for you.
+Our Albuquerque car accident attorney has decades of experience representing injured victims, and we will get to work for you.

-How Do Highway Pileups Happen?
+How Do New Mexico Highway Pileups Happen?

 The scary thing about a multi-vehicle crash is that there is usually nothing you can do to protect yourself once the chain reaction has started.
 On a busy highway, there are very few escape routes when traffic comes to a sudden stop.
 Even if you manage to avoid hitting the car in front of you, you could get slammed from behind and pushed into the car in front of you.
 What events usually start these pileups?
 The following are some of the most common causes:

 - Weather.
 A sudden snow squall or dust storm could temporarily blind drivers, causing them to slam on the brakes and start a chain reaction of collisions.
 Icy road conditions could cause more than one driver to suddenly lose control and crash into one another.
 Sudden heavy downpours and flash flooding can also impact more than one driver on the highway.

 - Road construction.
 When highway construction forces multiple lanes down to one or two, drivers who are not prepared for the merge could brake suddenly or merge without checking for other cars.
 On a congested road, this could lead to a pileup.